Challenges for Senior Home Care Agencies of the Elderly

 The challenge to client care is that many new owners lack healthcare and caregiving industry experience.
 Many lack experience in training and managing care staff and have little idea of the 24 7 demands of owning and managing an in-home care business.

-The lure of senior population growth and financial gain are quickly balanced by the challenges of staffing and the many details of running an in-home care agency.
+The lure of senior population growth and financial gain is quickly balanced by the challenges of staffing and the many details of running an in-home care agency.
 At least initially, many owners are the “jack of all trades,” to the extent of filling shifts for caregivers who fail to show up for work and completing all other activities related to managing the business.

 In-home caregivers offer significant benefits to support seniors to remain at home.
 The reality of low industry wages, lack of training, and staffing difficulties result in senior and family client dissatisfaction.
 Licensure and certification requirements have increased which is positive for the consumer but may be challenging for agency owners.

 To survive as an in-home care agency owner and as a caregiver, individuals must truly have a servant’s heart and be devoted to the care of the senior population.
 The work is challenging and at times thankless.
-Self-satisfaction comes from making a positive contribution to the life individuals and family in need.
+Self-satisfaction comes from making a positive contribution to the life of individuals and families in need.

 Concerns of Senior Clients and Family Members